Skip to content

 • Alight at Chua Ong Bus Stop

-• Walk toward Ho Chi Minh City People’s Committee Building
+• Walk toward the Ho Chi Minh City People’s Committee Building

 Ho Chi Minh City People's Committee Building